Let's Settle This: Is The Keto Diet Bad For The Environment?

 Keto vs. your average non-vegan diet.

-After consulting the research, I found that unless your alternative is going vegan, adopting a keto diet really isn't any more harmful than being on an omnivore human diet.
-In fact, it can be even better.
+Unless your alternative is going vegan, adopting a keto diet really isn't any more harmful than being on any other omnivorous diet.
+In fact, it might even be a bit better depending on what you were eating before.

 The objective of a ketogenic diet is to help the body use fuel more efficiently.
 Think about it this way: When your car gets better gas mileage, it winds up using less gas.
-The same is true about our bodies.
-On the keto diet, we get more mileage out of the food we consume, and therefore we're bound to eat less.
-If we are able to knock out those unnecessary carbs, we can lower our personal carbon footprint.
+The same can be true for us: On the keto diet, we get more mileage out of the food we consume, and therefore we end up eating less.
+One 2015 meta-analysis found that the keto diet suppresses appetite2, causing us to consume fewer unnecessary calories.

 How can you make sure your keto diet is eco-friendly?